cjohansen/cjohansen-no/resources/md/idempotent-cloudformation-updates.md

 This is an arbitrary string you pass to `create-stack` and `update-stack`, and Cloudformation will only ever process _one_ request with the same client request token.
 If you make a second pass with the same token, Cloudformation *fails*.
-I guess I would've preferred a silent noop, but I'll take what I can get.
+I guess I would've preferred a silent no-op, but I'll take what I can get.
 This means that if you build a hash of your template and the parameters (and any tags set on the stack), we can basically make Cloudformation apply templates in an idempotent manner.